 This database simplifies access to digital collections of primary sources (photos, letters, diaries, artifacts, etc.) that document the history of women in the United States.
 These diverse collections range from 1730s to the late 20th century.

-Foreign Affairs contains discussion of American foreign policy and international affairs, and covers a broad range of subjects, not only political but historical and economic.
-The premium content (now available by logging in with the ID and password above and selecting "Features") includes letters from correspondents abroad, reading lists on topics of interest, "Postscripts" (topics revisited and reconsidered by authors), commentary, essays, and more.
+Foreign Affairs contains discussion of American foreign policy and international affairs, and covers political, historical and economic history.
+The premium content includes letters from correspondents abroad, reading lists, commentary, essays, and more.

 The Internet Modern History Sourcebook

 The Internet Modern History Sourcebook is one of a series of history primary sourcebooks.
-It is intended to serve the needs of teachers and students modern European history, American history, modern Western Civilization and World Cultures.
+It is intended to serve the needs of teachers and students of modern European history, American history, modern Western Civilization, and World Cultures.

 Good in-depth research often involves using information found on the internet.
 When using web resources provided by or recommended by your teacher or librarian, you can feel confident that you have credible sources.
 When you independently find resources on the internet, it may not be so clear if you are looking at a credible source.
 Click HERE for a few tips to help you evaluate websites.